plblum/jivs/docs/API/Conditions/Conditions_Included_with_Jivs.md

 }
 ```
 ## When: Using one condition to enable another
 When you have a condition that shouldn't be evaluated until another condition is met, use the WhenCondition.
-Think of this as "when"->"then" logic.
+Think of this as "when"→"then" logic.

 Suppose that you have a textbox and a nearby checkbox that is used to enable/disable the textbox.
 Since a disabled textbox should not be validated, we use the When condition.
 ```ts